Environmental issues in New York City: Garbage disposal

 In September 2012, Travel+Leisure named New York City the #1 'America's Dirtiest City', from the results of a readership survey rating 35 "Favorite Cities" in the United States.

 In 2001 Mayor Rudolph Giuliani closed the Fresh Kills Landfill on Staten Island.
 The City did not have a subsequent plan for garbage disposal.
 An interim system was put in place in which most of the city's garbage was trucked out of the city to landfills in other states.
-This generated an unacceptable amount of truck traffic in low-income neighbourhoods, leading to exacerbated air pollution.
 In 2006 Mayor Michael Bloomberg signed legislation establishing a new solid waste management plan, which will use barges and trains to export 90% of the city's 12,000 daily tons of residential trash.
 Under the previous scheme trucks and tractor-trailers were used for 84% of the trash.
 Passage of the new legislation was delayed by opponents in a Manhattan neighbourhood who protested the use of a marine transfer station in the Hudson River Park.
 Environmentalists and social activists argued the plan promoted environmental justice because no one borough or neighbourhood would bear a disproportionate burden under the proposal, and they, therefore, supported it.